Morudu7/wireframing/README.md

 Wireframes act as a common visual language for all stakeholders.
 - Team Collaboration: Tools like Figma enable "real-time collaboration," allowing multiple team members to co-edit and ensuring everyone is "always in sync."
 Features like commenting allow the team to "Leave comments directly on specific wireframe elements, facilitating clear feedback."
 - Stakeholder Alignment: They help the client and non-designers understand the concept because they "do not focus on details but see places" for future data.
 This facilitates "zero misunderstandings, quick decisions, and implementation without unnecessary setbacks."
 It also allows you to "get feedback from stakeholders and potential users" very early on.

+## 📝 Real-World wireframing scenario.
+### Scenario: E-commerce Checkout Process.
+A team was designing a new mobile e-commerce checkout flow.
+The initial wireframe for the payment screen, created in a tool like Figma, placed the 'Apply Discount Code' field below the main credit card entry section, near the 'Review Order' button.
+- Usability Issue Identified: During early click-through testing of the low-fidelity wireframe, users repeatedly missed the discount field.
+They completed their payment information, scrolled past the discount field without seeing it as a distinct step, and proceeded to the final summary, only to realize they hadn't applied their code.
+This led to frustration and a high potential for cart abandonment.
+- Resolution and Impact:
+    - Resolution: The team revised the wireframe.
+They moved the 'Apply Discount Code' field to a prominent position at the very top of the payment screen, just below the order summary.
+They also added a simple, high-contrast, expandable section labeled "Have a coupon code?"
+    - Impact on Final Product: This change, made in minutes on the wireframe, ensured the final product's checkout process was intuitive.
+The final product saw an increase in discount code usage and a reduction in  customer support queries related to missing coupon fields, resulting in a smoother user experience and higher conversion rates.

+### ✅ Role of wireframing
+The scenario demonstrates that wireframing's primary role is to prioritize and test the user experience (UX) and flow before visual design and coding begin.
+By focusing only on structure, it quickly surfaces critical issues like poor content hierarchy and confusing navigation, ensuring the final product is logical, efficient, and user-friendly.